Financial-Times/origami/README.md

 ### Markup

+#### Colour Palette Custom Properties

-All palette colors, including default tints, are available as CSS Custom Properties (CSS Variables) in the format `--o-colors-[NAME]`.
-See the [demos in the registry](https://registry.origami.ft.com/components/o-colors) for all palette colours available.
+All palette colors, including default mixes and tones, are available as CSS Custom Properties (CSS Variables) in the format `--o-colors-[NAME]`.

+See [all palette colours available](https://registry.origami.ft.com/components/o-colors) in the registry.

 ```css
 .ft-pink {